butterproject/butter-android/CONTRIBUTING.md

 Guidelines for bug reports:

-1. **Use the JIRA issue search** &mdash; check if the issue has already been reported.
+1. **Use the GitLab issue search** &mdash; check if the issue has already been reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or look for [closed issues](https://git.popcorntime.io/jira/issues/?jql=project%20%3D%20PT%20AND%20status%20in%20%28Resolved%2C%20Closed%29).
+2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or look for [closed issues](/popcorntime/desktop/issues?state=closed).

-3. **Include a screencast if relevant** - Is your issue about a design or front end feature or bug?
+3. Is your issue about a design or front end feature or bug?
 The most helpful thing in the world is if we can *see* what you're talking about.
-Embed it directly into your Jira issue.
-Kapow.

-3. Use the Bug Report template below to start creating a bug report with the template automatically.
+3. Use the Bug Report template below to start creating a bug report with the template automatically or [click here](http://bit.ly/1F6aC3w).

 A good bug report shouldn't leave others needing to chase you up for more information.
 Be sure to include the details of your environment.